grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-14.png)

-Plotting and aggregating exlectrical consumption is a common use case for combining InfluxDB and Grafana.
+Plotting and aggregating electrical consumption is a common use case for combining InfluxDB and Grafana.
 Using Flux, we saw just how easy it can be to group our data by day and then alert on that daily value.
-In our next two examples we will examine the more complex for of Grafana Alert: multidimensional alerts.
+In our next two examples we will examine the more complex form of Grafana Alert: multidimensional alerts.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Example 4: How to Create a Dynamic (Multidimensional) Grafana Alert Using Flux" >}}